 • Proposals must be for new works yet-to-be-written (i.e. the work may not be completed at the time of submission.)

-• Up to four (4) additional instrument and/or soloists (vocal and/or instrumental); and
+• up to a total of four (4) additional soloists (vocal and/or instrumental); and

 Composer Agreement

-The composer who wins the Azrieli Commission agrees to:
+The composer who wins the Azrieli Commission for Jewish Music agrees to:

-• engage in the composition of their proposed work during the time allotted between their announcement as the Prize Laureate and the deadline for submitting the score and parts to Orchestre symphonique de Montréal for the AMP Gala Concert;
+• engage in the composition of their proposed work during the time allotted between their selection as the Prize Laureate and the deadline for submitting the score and parts for the AMP Gala Concert;

-• have their work premiered as part of the AMP Gala Concert; premiered as part of two additional international concerts; and professionally audio recorded, mixed and mastered for future commercial release;
+• have their work premiered as part of the AMP Gala Concert; premiered as part of two additional international concerts; audiovisually captured, livestreamed and distributed via one or more digital platform(s); and professionally audio recorded, mixed and mastered for future commercial release;

-• be available in person (either physically or virtually, as conditions dictate) for the rehearsals and performances of their Prize-winning work;
+• be available in person (either physically or virtually, as conditions dictate) for the rehearsals and performances of their Prize-winning work (at AMP’s expense);

-• grant the Azrieli Foundation the right to serve as primary commissioner, thereby retaining performance rights for the premieres as well as first recording rights; and
+• grant the Azrieli Foundation the right to serve as sole commissioner, thereby retaining performance rights for the premieres as well as first recording rights;

-• participate in outreach events, workshops, press conferences, media interviews and other such promotion and education activities as they relate to the Azrieli Music Prizes and its objectives to educate the general public about the enduring appeal and artistic importance of the works that result from engaging with the topic of Jewish music.
+• participate in outreach events (workshops, press conferences, media interviews and other such promotion and education activities) as they relate to the Azrieli Music Prizes and its objective to educate the general public about the enduring appeal and artistic importance of the works that result from engaging with the Prize theme.

 Some Considerations for Successful Submission